xsolla/xsolla-launcher-build/README.md

 :----------------------------------------------|:-------------------------------------------------------------------
 game_id                                        | ID of the game added to Launcher.
 You can find it in Publisher Account > **Launcher settings > Project setup**. game_layout_image                              | The path to the image used as the background for the game page.
 Should be placed in the **launcher/win/img** folder.
 If the value is empty, "primary_background_color" is used instead. primary_button_bg                              | The color of the button to install/update/buy/launch the game.
-Must be in the RGBA format. primary_button_text                            | The color of the text on the button to install/update/buy/launch the game.
-Must be in the RGBA format. store_size                                     | Element size in Store.
+Must be in the RGBA, ARGB HEX, or RGB HEX format. primary_button_text                            | The color of the text on the button to install/update/buy/launch the game.
+Must be in the RGBA, ARGB HEX, or RGB HEX format. store_size                                     | Element size in Store.
 Can be 'small', 'medium', and 'large'.
 Default is 'large'. store_view                                     | Element location in Store (horizontal or vertical menu).
 Can be 'vertical_navigation' and 'horizontal_navigation'.
 Default is 'horizontal_navigation'. store_theme                                    | Store color theme.
 Can be 'default' and 'dark'.
 Default is 'dark’.